This story was revised after being originally published for Bulls.com on April 20, 2011.

 It was Bird who offered the famous “God disguised as Michael Jordan” quote after that game, after Jordan carried a Bulls team to double overtime before finally yielding 135-131.

 “He was hitting outside shots, driving to the hole.
-We had about everyone on the team guarding him,” recalled Bird, now the Pacers president.
+We had about everyone on the team guarding him,” recalled Bird, now the Pacers’ advisor to the president of basketball operations.
 “He obviously was in a zone.
 He kept them in the game with big basket after big basket.
 We couldn’t stop him.
 We tried to shade him to help, everything.
 You were talking about a different type of talent.”

 There have been many great individual games in NBA history, great games in big moments.
 There is Wilt’s never-to-be-matched 100 points, and maybe you make the case Elgin Baylor’s record 61, which Jordan broke, in the 1962 Finals against the Celtics, an amazing series Boston would win in a seventh game in overtime.

 Those were great Celtics teams in that era, but much smaller players to go against in an era when the lowest scoring team in the league averaged more that 110 per game.